Student Accounts Office

 All new students and returning boarding students with a signed housing contract, are required to submit an advance deposit as a confirmation of his/her intention to attend Flagler College in the fall.
 These deposits are non-refundable and are applied to the student’s tuition and fees for the fall semester.

-For new students, freshmen or transfers, advance deposits are due within three weeks following the date of acceptance.
+For new students, freshmen or transfers, advance deposits are due by May 1st.
 For returning students, the advance deposits are due on or before March 15.
 The College has limited housing for returning students and will only give out housing contracts based on available space.
 Housing for returning students is assigned on a first-come, first-served basis, with a signed and approved housing contract on file with the Office of Student Services.
 Students not returning for spring semester or withdrawing before the semester ends will forfeit the advanced payment.

 If the student is expecting a cash refund from grants and/or loans in excess of the amount owed, such refunds can be made only after the funds actually arrive and the debt to the College is fully satisfied.
 Students must wait until after the Drop/Add period for a refund.
 This can pose some problems for the student who may be planning to use such excess funds for books or living expenses early in the semester.
 For this reason, students should bring sufficient funds to purchase books and supplies.

 The College recommends the Federal Parent PLUS Loan if additional aid is needed.
 Beginning for the spring semester 2014, there will be a payment plan option through Higher One.
 A nominal enrollment fee will apply and no interest is accrued while you are enrolled in the plan.
 Your balance must be greater than $1,000.00 in order to be eligible for the plan.

 Your financial information and personal privacy is secure by state-of-the-art, need-based data encryption, security certification, and access control.
 Please visit MyFlagler, Business Services tab for further details.